konradha/konradha.github.io/content/posts/necessary-compilation.md

 #### Current state
-One could argue that using NCCL's [SymmetricMemory](https://dev-discuss.pytorch.org/t/pytorch-symmetricmemory-harnessing-nvlink-programmability-with-ease/2798) feature might be sufficient
+One could argue that using NCCL's [SymmetricMemory](https://dev-discuss.pytorch.org/t/pytorch-symmetricmemory-harnessing-nvlink-programmability-with-ease/2798) feature might be sufficient.
-We want to squeeze any and all overhead and want to enable optimizations allowing for the scheduler infrastructure and [cudagraphs](https://dev-discuss.pytorch.org/t/understanding-cudagraph-trees/1967/2) to capture all paths that lead to lower walltime.
+We want to enable
+optimizations allowing for the scheduler infrastructure and [cudagraphs](https://dev-discuss.pytorch.org/t/understanding-cudagraph-trees/1967/2) to capture all paths that lead to lower walltime.
 I really want to exploit the entire Pytorch compilation pipeline to this end.